 This is a simple technique to detach yourself from your negative thoughts.

-When saying this, you don’t do it sarcastically or aggressively.
-You do it with humour and with a genuine appreciation for your mind’s amazing ability to generate a never-ending stream of thoughts.
+Make sure you don’t say it in a sarcastic or aggressive manner.
+Rather, say it with humor and with a genuine appreciation for your mind’s amazing ability to generate a never-ending stream of thoughts.

 When a recurrent negative thought or self-judgment is bothering you, choose an animated cartoon character or an actor with a humorous voice and hear it in his voice.

-In fact, our mind is constantly reminding us of bad things from the past, warning us of bad things to come in the future, and updating us on what’s wrong with us.
+In fact, our minds are constantly reminding us of bad things from the past, warning us of bad things to come in the future, and updating us on what’s wrong with us.

 But like a radio that is playing in the background, you can choose not to pay attention to these thoughts and instead focus on what you’re doing at the moment.